Zuhu162/javaCompressor/README.md

 # Java File Compressor

-A desktop app I built to compress and decompress files with various algorithms.
+A desktop app designed to compress and decompress files with various algorithms.
 Super simple to use!

 ![Java File Compressor](docs/images/screenshot.png)